Last updated on October 26, 2023

 This Deluxe Backgammon post is another in our series for complete beginners and newcomers.
 Today’s post highlights a couple of common mistakes that beginners are likely to make.

 Don’t play too safe.

 Beginners will often play too safe instead of playing to develop their position, particularly early in the game.
-Developing your position means to improve the overall structure of the points in order to create flexibility.
+Developing your position means improving the overall structure of the points in order to create flexibility.
 To achieve this, you must take some small risks early in the game.
 These risks involve leaving blots as builders to secure a valuable point on subsequent rolls.

 An example would be splitting your back checkers in order to capture your opponent’s 5-point on a subsequent roll.
 Splitting the back checkers increases your chances of securing an advanced anchor and improves your coverage of the opponent’s outer board.
-It makes it more dangerous for your opponent to bring builders down their mid-point as they could now be in the range of a direct hit.
+It makes it more dangerous for your opponent to bring builders down their mid-point as they could now be in the range of a direct hit (6 or less).
 It also, makes it dangerous for your opponent to slot their 5-point.

 The beginning of the game is the safest time to split your checkers.
 Your opponent is unlikely to hit you in their home board before they have secured some points.
 Waiting too long to split can mean getting trapped on your opponent’s 1-point with no easy way to escape.
 The perfect example of early splitting is the opening 2-1 roll, where the recommended play is 24/23, 13/11.
 Many beginners would be reluctant to leave two blots on the board.
 However, this splitting play makes develops positions on both sides of the board.